gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 ## Loss functions:
 For Depth prediction , SSIM(Structural similarity) loss has been used For Mask prediction, went ahead with sigmoid + BCE loss function.
+However could not find a common loss function that works well for both mask and depth.

 ## Collab and github links
 https://github.com/gmrammohan15/EVA4/blob/master/S15-FinalAssignment-MaskDepth/S15Final_resnetDepthMask.ipynb